School of Music Ensemble Auditions

 First-round auditions will last 8 minutes and will consist of the following:

-A sign up sheet for Jazz Ensemble and Jazz Combo auditions will be placed outside of the Small Ensemble Room (GCPA 1118).
+A sign up sheet for Jazz Ensemble and Jazz Combo auditions will be placed outside of my office (GCPA 0109).

 Auditions will mainly consist of sight-reading for the big band and a prepared piece in a jazz style.
 (It can be anything ranging from an improv transcription to ensemble music.)
 Brass players will also be required to play a two octave concert Bb scale (not a problem if you cannot complete the 2nd octave) and a chromatic scale over your range.
 Questions can be emailed to Steve Snyder at firstname.lastname@example.org.